gdicristofaro/MapMaker/README.md

 # MapMaker
-Generates a map highlighting one country specified and splits in quarters
+Generates a map highlighting one country specified and splits in quarters.
+Live example [here](https://gdicristofaro.github.io/MapMaker/).